 The first anesthetic agent was ether, dribbled on to a mask to knock the patient out and allow the surgeon to take his time and become meticulous in his approach.
 The first public demonstration of ether anesthesia took place on 16 October 1846, at Massachusetts General Hospital in Boston.
 The anesthetist was William Morton and the surgeon was John Warren; and the operation was the removal of a lump under the jaw of a Gilbert Abbott.
-Those three have left their mark in medical history.

 While there have been enormous advances since then, I can remember being a medical student and assisting at an operation in outback Australia in 1964.
 The anesthetic was ether, dribbled on to the patient’s gauze mask by the matron of the public hospital, and it was a Caesarian section for twins.
 There was no air-conditioning and it was 43 degrees in the theatre, where the fumes were making us all woozy.
 Amazingly everyone survived the ordeal, mother, twin sons, the local doctor, the matron and me.